Abhirajps/task-manager/README.md

 3)Provide personalized workout recommendations based on users' goals, fitness level, and historical activity data.

 4)Allow integration with popular wearable devices

+-Ashwin Prakash

+#features

+1) Implement social features that allow users to share their achievements, workout summaries, or even compete with friends.

+2) Include a feature to track users' daily nutrition, allowing them to log meals and monitor their calorie intake.
+Reminders and Notifications:

+3) Set up reminders for users to complete their workouts or reach specific milestones.
+Use push notifications to keep users engaged.

+4) Provide detailed insights into users' progress.